amd/ZenDNN/docs/operator/operator.md

 ## 3. Kernels

-Kernels are the **execution engines** of the ZenDNNL framework.
+Kernels are the **execution engines** of the ZenDNN* framework.
 They implement the actual computations defined by operators and are optimized for specific hardware and problem sizes.

 - **Reference Kernels**: These are baseline implementations that prioritize correctness and portability.
 They serve as fallbacks when optimized kernels are unavailable or unsuitable.
 - **Optimized Kernels**: These are high-performance implementations tailored for specific ISAs and quantization schemes.
 They leverage advanced CPU features to maximize throughput and minimize latency.